-This episode is useful because it grounds the data-platform conversation in real questions about centralization, federation, mesh, and the boundaries between OLTP, MPP, and platform services instead of hype alone.
+This episode is useful because it grounds the data-platform conversation in real questions about centralization, federation, Data Mesh, and the boundaries between OLTP, MPP, and platform services instead of hype alone.

-In day-to-day engineering work, it helps translate 2025 market ideas into capability maps and concrete architecture decisions rather than another tool list the team will spend years supporting.
+In day-to-day engineering work, it helps translate 2025 market ideas into a capability map and concrete architecture decisions rather than another tool list the team will spend years supporting.

-In interviews, reviews, and architecture conversations, it is especially strong when you need to surface the risk of tool sprawl, vendor lock-in, and platform cost growing faster than real value.
+In interviews and architecture discussions, it is especially strong when you need to surface tool sprawl, vendor lock-in, and platform cost growing faster than real value.

 Practical value of this chapter